fanciscoprado/Git-Metrics/readme.md

    **1.2** Intended Audience

       As a tool for measuring software metrics, our target audience is primarily other software developers.
 This will allow the user to check a git repo and see what kind of contributions are being made by the contrubiters in the repo.
+This will allow users and project leaders see what kind of contributions users are making to their repos in a user friendly pie chart.

    **1.3** Scope